CodeWringer/ambersteel/documents/en/ruleset/rules.md

 A **rooted** character can no longer move their legs.
 They cannot move from the spot, but can still move their upper body freely.

 This status-effect is usually tied to some condition, before it is removed.

+#### Terrified
+A **terrified** character suffers -2D to both their melee and ranged defence and **has to** run away from whatever it is that terrified them.

+The character will not stop until either breaking line of sight on the source of terror, or successfully [resisting](#resist-will) it.

+This status effect lasts until either the source of terror is removed or until it is successfully [resisted](#resist-will).

 ### Illness
 An illness can affect a character over a perod of time and cause various negative effects.